-Passing the Hazardous Drug Management Exam is required to earn the PTCB Hazardous Drug Management Certificate.
-The Hazardous Drug Management Exam is a computer-based exam administered at Pearson VUE test centers nationwide.
-The Hazardous Drug Management Exam is a 1.5-hour, multiple-choice exam that contains 55 questions.
-One hour and 20 minutes are allotted for answering the exam questions and 10 minutes for a tutorial and post-exam survey.
+Candidates are required to pass the Hazardous Drug Management Exam to earn the PTCB Hazardous Drug Management Certificate.
+The Hazardous Drug Management Exam is a computer-based exam with 55 multiple-choice questions.
+Be prepared to commit 1 hour and 30 minutes for the exam (5-minute tutorial, 1 hour and 20-minute exam, and 5-minute post-exam survey).

 Exam Content Outline

 The Hazardous Drug Management Exam covers several knowledge areas organized into six domains, as shown in the following table.

 |Engineering Controls (22%)|

 |Features and characteristics of facilities and engineering controls that must be maintained within a healthcare environment when receiving and storing hazardous drugs.|

 |Features and characteristics of facilities and engineering controls that must be maintained within a healthcare environment when manipulating (e.g., sterile and non-sterile compounding, packaging) hazardous drugs.|

 |Processes and procedures for deactivating, decontaminating, cleaning, and disinfecting areas where hazardous drugs are handled.|

 |Procedures for responding to accidental exposure and spills of hazardous drugs.|